Gaussian mode coupling of spectrally broadband photons from bulk spontaneous parametric down-conversion: A spatial-spectral mode analysis of fiber coupling: Results

 The spectral origin of this behavior is illustrated by the joint-mode spectra $P_{0,p_\mathrm{s}}(\Omega)$ shown in the right column of Fig.~\ref{fig:B_H_Spec_T0}.
 For focusing parameters that maximize $B$, the fundamental mode dominates the central spectral region, while higher-order spatial modes primarily populate the spectral wings.
 This structure, combined with the intrinsically large bandwidth of type-0 SPDC, suggests that moderate spectral filtering can significantly enhance heralding efficiency with limited impact on brightness.

 This is confirmed in Fig.~\ref{fig:B_H_Spec_T0_Spectral_filter}, which shows the effect of applying spectral filters that suppress higher-order mode contributions.
-For $\phi=1.125$, a filter bandwidth of $\sqrt{GL}\Delta\Omega' = 12\,\mathrm{rad}^{1/2}$ yields $H>0.98$ while maintaining $B>0.77$ at $\xi_\mathrm{p}=3.55$ and $\xi_\mathrm{s}=3.98$, effectively eliminating any trade-off.
+For $\phi=1.125$, a filter bandwidth of $\sqrt{GL}\Delta\Omega' = 11.9\,\mathrm{rad}^{1/2}$ yields $H>0.98$ while maintaining $B>0.77$ at $\xi_\mathrm{p}=3.55$ and $\xi_\mathrm{s}=3.98$.
 To better visualize the effect of spectral filtering we plotted the spectral densities of the different higher-order joint modes to the right-hand side, where the dashed magenta lines depict the region of the spectral filtering.

-Another popular operation regime, corresponds to a flat-top spectrum of the fundamental mode (lower column in Fig.\,\ref{fig:B_H_Spec_T0_Spectral_filter}), that is particularly relevant for frequency-domain entanglement\,\cite{CabrejoPonce2023} is shown for $\phi=1.875$.
+Another popular operation regime is shown for $\phi=1.875$, corresponds to a flat-top spectrum of the fundamental mode (lower row in Fig.\,\ref{fig:B_H_Spec_T0_Spectral_filter}), that is particularly relevant for frequency-domain entanglement\,\cite{CabrejoPonce2023}.
 In this configuration, the spectra are slightly more compressed around the degenerate wavelength, and the bandwidth of the fundamental mode decreases, resulting in a required narrower filtering.
-Here, a narrower filter ($\sqrt{GL}\Delta\Omega' = 8\,\mathrm{rad}^{1/2}$) yields $H>0.98$ at $B=0.54$.
+Here, a narrower filter ($\sqrt{GL}\Delta\Omega' = 7.8\,\mathrm{rad}^{1/2}$) yields $H>0.98$ at $B=0.54$.

+Finally, we summarize the trade-off in a similar way as for the type-II case.
+We optimize $H$ over $\xi_\mathrm{s}$, $\xi_\mathrm{p}$ and $\phi$ for different values of $B$ and filter bandwidths.
+The results are shown in Fig.\,\ref{fig:B_H_Spec_T0_Spectral_filter}(bottom).
+Here, the benefit of spectral filtering is clear.
+Moderate spectral filtering can drastically improve the heralding efficiency without sacrificing the brightness significantly.
+For example, curve $\sqrt{GL}\Delta\Omega' = 16.1\,\mathrm{rad}^{1/2}$ shows that it is possible to obtain $H\approx0.96$ and simultaneously maintain $B>0.9$, effectively eliminating any trade-off.

 Although excessive spectral filtering is generally undesirable, it is commonly employed in type-0 sources due to their large bandwidth, which can otherwise degrade state purity in polarization-based schemes or in the presence of dispersive optical components.
 Moreover, frequency demultiplexing is a promising resource for multipartite quantum networks \cite{Brambila:23_ultrabiright}.
 Importantly, our results show that tight filtering is not required to achieve a measurable benefit: even moderate filtering suffices to achieve near-optimal heralding efficiency at or near maximum brightness.
 Note that additional considerations regarding the heralding efficiency apply in the pulsed-pump regime \cite{Meyer-Scott:2017_helrading_pulsed}.